9/27/25

 A recent study indicates that a chunk of the weight you lose on GLP-1 drugs can come from muscle.
 In fact, lean body mass loss can account for 15% to 40% of total weight lost.
 That means that’s not just fat waving “see you later”—that’s muscle, the stuff you need to open jars, climb stairs, and carry groceries without wincing

-A smaller trial presented at ENDO 2025 focused on semaglutide (the active ingredient in Ozempic) and found that users lost about 6.3% of body weight, but they lost a similar share of lean muscle, especially if their protein intake was low.
-That’s a one-two punch nobody asked for.
+A smaller trial presented at ENDO 2025 focused on semaglutide (the active ingredient in Ozempic) and found that users lost about 6.3% of body weight, but they lost a similar amount of lean muscle, especially if their protein intake was low.
+That’s a hard truth nobody asked for.

 2. Bone Loss